Cumulative distributed energy resource capacity in the United States will reach 387 gigawatts by 2025, according to a new Wood Mackenzie report.

 As for consumer demand and macroeconomic conditions, the likely onset of recession in 2020 is poised to have an impact upon every DER type.
 Lower economic activity and higher unemployment will decrease both consumer disposable income and business investment in the early 2020s.

-Wood Mackenzie’s first-ever U.S. DER Outlook Report combines 29 forecasts across six different customer-sited resource classes (distributed solar, distributed storage, residential load management potential, non-residential load management potential, EV infrastructure and fuel-based generation).
+A free executive summary of Wood Mackenzie’s first-ever U.S. DER Outlook Report is available to download for free.
+The report combines 29 forecasts across six different customer-sited resource classes (distributed solar, distributed storage, residential load management potential, non-residential load management potential, EV infrastructure and fuel-based generation).
 This report covers the full range of customer-sited distributed energy resources, providing a view of potential DER capacity from 2016-2025.